mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 So in the very inception of being here and now – in other words, the very inception of the birth – [it] is completely out of questions.
 But in that realm of the world, you are creating your life, constantly.
 That’s why everyone has a great capability to create a world, life.

 So everyone has great capability to create the human world.
 Whichever [way] to go: bad, good, whichever.

-But if you realize that realm of the world, one world, so-called *partition* I mentioned, I think you cannot create an unwholesome world – because it is very pure, and because you can see all sentient beings living in peace and harmony.
+But if you realize that realm of the one world, so-called *partition* I mentioned, I think you cannot create an unwholesome world – because it is very pure, and because you can see all sentient beings living in peace and harmony.
 This is one world in the realm of the partition.
-So you cannot do something wrong, or hurting; you cannot hurt anybody.
+So you cannot do something wrong, you cannot hurt anybody.
 So very naturally you create a peaceful world.
-That is so-called *creative*, creativity of life *with* all sentient beings.
+That is so-called *creative* life *with* all sentient beings.

-That is first [that] we have to *believe* [we ourselves are] exactly present right in the midst of this way.
+That is [that] first we have to *believe* [we ourselves are] exactly present right in the midst of this Way.

 #### 25:23